komsan-k/977-220/Wokwi/clock-generator/README.md

 ## ✅ Run the Simulation

-When you run the simulation, the **wokwi-clock-generator** will drive your chip’s input at the specified frequency — **no Arduino or 555 timer required**.
+When you run the simulation, the **wokwi-clock-generator** will drive your chip’s input at the specified frequency.